 The dominant linguistic group of Noirlan is the Merikan dialect of English, spoken by 45% of native citizens.
 The second most dominant linguistic group is Noirlan’s Cajun French population, who account for 35%.
 The Larada-speaking and Moha-speaking hybrid “Muto” peoples of the south Silent Sea coast make up 10% and the remaining 10% is split fairly evenly between Spanish and Mexican-speaking immigrants from the Southern Kingdoms.

-Noirlan society is broad and preogressive although clear class stratifications do exist.
+Noirlan society is broad and progressive although clear class stratifications do exist.
 Like most large city centres, Noirlan has a sizable middle class population.
 This class is comprised of working bankers, labouring gentry, and common merchants.
 The upper class of privilege, prestige, and wealth is reserved for Noirlan’s most powerful merchant barons and ancestral land-owning families.
 Chief among these families are those comprising Noirlan’s permanent governing council, the Crescent Chamber, which includes the Vidals, the Chastains, the Reynards, the Debruns, the Savoys, the Duprees, and the Aubins.

 The lower classes of this society tend to live and work outside the actual demesne of Noirlan proper and are relegated to the manorial farms and labour camps that dot the landscape of greater Norland.
 The serfs and labourers of Norland are considered citizens and enjoy all the rights and legal protections of Noirlan society but they do not get to vote.
 Only urban residents living within the city boundaries may vote in elections and then only after completing a year of land-owning residence or five-years of residential lease.